nitinja/mywebsite-netlify/README.md

 ## Current domain is nitinj.com

 - Simple website, without any UI framework.
-- In future, VUE or react may be added
+- In future, VUE/React/Hyperapp may be added
 - Parcel bundler with posthtml support
-- SASS css post-processor
+- SASS, Postcss
-- Bulma CSS framework
+- Tailwind CSS framework